-2020 was a year like no other but, despite the challenges that COVID-19 inflicted on the world, Pump Aid continued to deliver its award-winning work and provided hundreds of thousands of people in rural Malawi with life-changing access to clean, safe water and gave them and their communities the opportunity to thrive.
+2020 was a year like no other but, despite the challenges that COVID-19 inflicted on the world, Pump Aid continued to deliver its award-winning work and provided hundreds of thousands of people in rural Malawi.
+Pump Aid’s impact included life-changing access to clean, safe water and gave them and their communities the opportunity to thrive.

 We supported our network of independent pump mechanics businesses to repair and maintain over 900 community water points, provided over 1,000 households with the opportunity to invest in their own convenient water pumps and gave over 2,000 farmers the chance to access year-round irrigation.

-Read more about our work supporting children, communities, pump mechanics, households and small-scale farmers in rural Malawi to flourish here
+Read more about Pump Aid’s impact from our work supporting children, communities, pump mechanics, households and small-scale farmers in rural Malawi to flourish here

-Restoring access to clean water: establishing businesses, livelihoods and jobs, and providing people in rural Malawi with reliable water access
+Restoring access to clean water: establishing businesses, livelihoods and jobs, and Pump Aid’s impact of providing people in rural Malawi with reliable water access

 Our network of 64 entrepreneurs, trained and skilled in pump repair and maintenance, have all developed successful businesses and at least doubled their income.
 In the past year, these trained pump mechanics have restored water points and provided over 200,000 people with access to reliable, safe water.